 So, the aim of this article is to describe the main KPIs typically adopted by hotels to support their business analysis.
 To make it as clear as possible, we’ll demonstrate all the calculations through examples using the same numbers of a hypothetical hotel.

-Occupancy rate, ADR, and ALOS: basic operational metrics
+How to calculate Occupancy rate, ADR, ALOS, and TAR: basic operational metrics

 Let's start with the simple measurements that give the broadest overview of your hotel.